Esri/geodev-hackerlabs/develop/webmap_apps/create_appstudio_app/lab.md

 9. Click `Choose Web Map(s)`, choose the `Public` tab, and in search type `geodev breweries colorado`.
 Click the `Breweries in Colorado` webmap.
 Click `OK` and `Save and Finish`.

-10. To view your app before you build the binaries for your plaform of choice you can use AppStudio Player for ArcGIS in iOS or Android.
-If you have a device that supports one of these operating systems go ahead and download it from the App Store or Google Play.
+10. To view your app before you build the binaries for your plaform of choice you can use AppStudio Player for ArcGIS.
+Players are available for Windows, Mac, Linux, iOS or Android [here](http://doc.arcgis.com/en/appstudio/download/).
+If you have a device that supports one of these operating systems go ahead and download it.

- * If you don't have an iOS or Android go to step 12.

 11. Open AppStudio Player and `Sign In` to view your apps.
 Select the app you just created and select `Yes` to download the selected app to your device.
 Once the download is complete click `OK`.
 Select the app again and you now have that app running in AppStudio Player.

-12. You can also view your application on your desktop before you build the binaries.
-Click [this link](http://appstudio.arcgis.com/download.html) to download AppStudio for ArcGIS Desktop edition.

-13. Open AppStudio for ArcGIS on your desktop and click `Sign In`.
-Click the thumbnail icon for your app and select `Yes` to download the selected app to your computer.
-After the download completes double click your app and now have that app running in AppStudio Player.

 __You are now ready to deploy your native app__